senzing-garage/kubernetes-demo/docs/helm-rabbitmq-postgresql-airgapped/README.md

 ### Non-airgapped system

-On a non-air-gapped system.
+On a non-airgapped system:

-1. :pencil2: Make a directory for artifacts.
+1. :pencil2: Make a directory on a non-airgapped system for artifacts to be transferred to air-gapped system.
    Example:

     ```console